PTsolvers/Chmy.jl/docs/src/concepts/architectures.md

 ## Backend Selection & Architecture Initialization

-Chmy.jl supports CPUs, as well as CUDA and ROC backends for Nvidia and AMD GPUs through a thin wrapper around the [`KernelAbstractions.jl`](https://github.com/JuliaGPU/KernelAbstractions.jl) for users to select desirable backends.
+Chmy.jl supports CPUs, as well as CUDA, ROC and Metal backends for Nvidia, AMD and Apple M-serie GPUs through a thin wrapper around the [`KernelAbstractions.jl`](https://github.com/JuliaGPU/KernelAbstractions.jl) for users to select desirable backends.

 ```julia
 # Default with CPU